sffc/splittr/README.md

 The software is not perfect.
 Find a bug?
 Want more features?
 [Report it or fork me on Github](https://github.com/vote539/splittr)!

+## Installation

+This library can be installed in one of the following ways (from most to least desirable):

+1. Use Bower: `bower install splittr`
+2. Add this repo as a subrepo in your project
+3. Manually download *splittr.min.js* and *splittr.css* and include them in your project

+This module is AMD-compliant.
+If AMD is not present when the script is loaded, the module will put itself on the `window.splittr` namespace.
+Otherwise, it will not add any global references to itself.

 ## Usage

 First, include the JavaScript and CSS libraries.